BEFORE YOU TRAVEL

 - Take an approved COVID-19 test in the 3 days before your departure and provide a negative result.
 You must provide the proof to the company you’re travelling with eg. airline, train operator etc. The proof must be in English.
 Spanish or French.

 - Check which colour travel corridor (red, amber or green) your departure country is on the UK Government’s website.

-- Book and pay for your 2 and 8 day RT-PCR travel tests.
+- Book and pay for your Day 2 RT-PCR travel test.
 You will receive a unique booking reference number when these are ordered.

-- Complete an online passenger locator form including details of: where you will self isolate, your travel details including times and dates, your travel test booking reference number and test provider for your 2 quarantine coronavirus tests, if applicable the booking reference number for your day 5 coronavirus Test to Release swab if you would like to end self-isolation early.
+- Complete an online passenger locator form including details of: your travel details including times and dates, your travel test booking reference number and test provider for your quarantine coronavirus test.

 The COVID-19 Day 2 and Day 8 test requires a combined nose/throat swab sample to be collected and sent back to our Government approved, UKAS accredited UK laboratory for testing.